-* Numeral authorized by Authority
+* Numeral authorised by Authority

 [Schedule 3 amended in Gazette 23 May 1986 p.
 1741; 27 May 1988 p.
 1795.]

 Schedule 4

 [regulation 17]

 Standard carcases

 1. Pigs

 A standard carcase of pig is the whole body of a slaughtered porcine animal, passed as suitable for human consumption by a meat inspector under the Health Act 1911, after bleeding, removal of head, hair, scurf, trotters and evisceration of all internal digestive, circulatory, respiratory, excretory and reproductive organs, kidneys, flare fat and minimum trimming required by the inspector to only that degree which is needed to enable the carcase to be passed for human consumption.
 The head shall be removed between the occipital bone (skull) and the first cervical vertebra.